CryptoCurrencyCafe/web/content/pages/projects/project1/project1-double.md

 Please don't try to actually rip anyone off; only attempt double spending with your own addresses (or those of willing classmates).

-Post about your experiences on [the discussion page](|filename|project1-double.md).
+Post about your experiences on below.
 Include links to transactions in the blockchain to demonstrate your results.

 </div>